SIES Graduate School of Technology

 SIES Graduate School of Technology (SIES GST) is an engineering college, an integral part of SIES, and was started in the year 2002.
 It is one of the Institutes in Navi Mumbai imparting Engineering Technical Education.
 The institute is approved by the AICTE New Delhi, DTE Mumbai and affiliated to the University of Mumbai.
 SIES GST is one of the premier engineering institutes in Mumbai area under the ambit of University of Mumbai.

 Campus

 SIES GST is located in the campus called Sri Chandrasekarendra Saraswati Vidyapuram.
 The college shares its campus with institutions of the SIES group.
 Campus is spread across 6.5 acres of land in Navi Mumbai and is located at one of the premier suburbs of Nerul.
 A Language Laboratory with audio-visual equipment aids in modern structured teaching.

+SIES Graduate School of Technology, an integral part of this well-established Community, started in the year 2002 is located in the list of an educational hub in Navi Mumbai imparting quality based technical education, offering four year B. Tech courses in Electronics and Telecommunication Engineering, Computer Engineering, Information Technology, Electronics & Computer Science, Artificial Intelligence & Machine Learning, Artificial Intelligence & Data Science, Computer Science And Engineering (Internet Of Things And Cyber Security Including Block Chain Technology), Two Post Graduation Courses M. Tech in Artificial Intelligence & Data Science, Information Security and Three Working Professional Courses B. Tech in Artificial Intelligence and Data Science, Computer Engineering and Information Technology.